 Biking is an excellent way to stay in shape, but it can also help with your mental health.
 For a start, it lets you enjoy the scenery in a much more relaxed way than a car would, and you can always do it in a pair.
 Still, to enjoy the best of scenery and try yourself on some unusual and difficult trails, sometimes you have to go there by car, and this is where bike racks come into play.

 Depending on what you drive and ride, there are several ways to go about shopping a bike rack.
 It mostly boils down to this – if you drive a nice, not-too-tall sedan, and want to keep the trunk functional, then what you need is a roof mounted bike rack.
 As far as your ride goes, it impinges on the way the rack clamps onto the bike.
 The choice basically goes like this: fork-mount vs. frame-mount vs. wheel-mount, and there’s a sampling of each below.

-Our Selection of the 10 Best Roof Mounted Bike Racks
+The 10 Best Roof Mounted Bike Racks:

 To make life as easy as possible for you, we’ve listed and reviewed, what we believe to be, the ten best value for money roof mounted bike racks below.
 Each one is different in some way, so make sure you get the best option for your specific requirements.

 This sleek bike rack is lightweight and designed to last long.
 With size dimensions of 54 x 6 x 6 and weighing 9.4 pounds, the Yakima ForkLift for Mount Rooftop Bike Rack’s ergonomic build and sturdy steel construction allows it to support different types and sizes of bikes with much ease.